atan009/vimrc/README.md

 ###Plugin #2 - NERDcommenter:
 -----------------------------
-NERDcommenter is a plugin that makes commenting easier.
-It also makes removing comments easier.
+NERDcommenter is a plugin that makes adding and removing comments easier.
 All of the commands can be done in either visual or normal mode.

 Command | Effect
 --- | ---